akash1202/safe-and-smart-highway/README.md

 * anyone from phonebook contact list can be added in friends list to contact in case of emergency on highway.
 * google or facebook or email login options are available to the user, other than email and phone number.
 * All relatives added in a friends/relatives list get notified by push notification in case of any kind of emergency on the highway, when one opens a push notification then common whatsapp group chat opens where all friends/relatives can see the live location of user and status of the issue till problem not get flagged as solved by help requestor.
+* user can see last seen as well as last location of his/her friend in home screen.
+* user can mark a problem as solved any time after creating an alert and it remains active even after closing an application.